Channel Descriptions

 Step 3: The CPC holds a virtual meeting and makes final program selections.

 Every proposal is reviewed to ensure that the final program covers a well-balanced set of conference presentation topics.
 Conference tracks are identified based on the accepted proposals.
-If there are gaps in topic areas that the CPC wishes for the conference program to cover more completely, the CPC may reach out to specific AIHA members or committees to develop curated presentations.
+If there are gaps in topic areas the CPC would like the conference program to cover more fully, the CPC may reach out to specific AIHA members or committees to develop curated presentations.
 After major current events, such as the COVID-19 pandemic in 2020, sessions may be added to the program without undergoing the official review process.
-The CPC will determine these session's merit on a case-by-case basis.
+The CPC will determine the merit of these sessions on a case-by-case basis.

 Step 4: AIHA staff schedule sessions and send out acceptance and declination notifications.
-The CPC must be selective about the content offered at each conference as many more proposals could be submitted in any given year, that the AIHA Connect program could accommodate, and convention center spaces are limited.
+The CPC must be selective about the content offered at each conference, as many more proposals could be submitted in any given year than the AIHA Connect program could accommodate, and convention center space is limited.

-Proposals may not be accepted due to poor writing, inaccurate technical information, or a lack of data.
-For a conference presentation proposal to be eligible, it should incorporate some data findings that attendees would find relevant and useful in their daily work as OEHS professionals.
+Proposals may be rejected for poor writing, inaccurate technical information, or insufficient data.
+For a conference presentation proposal to be eligible, it should incorporate some data findings that attendees would find relevant and valuable in their daily work as OEHS professionals.
 Proposals may also be declined due to the review process having found a lack of audience appeal and relevance to the OEHS profession.
-Some topics may also be better suited to a webinar or magazine article than a session at the conference.
+Some topics may also be better suited to a webinar or magazine article than a session at conference.

-Finally, if too many proposals are submitted in any given topic area, the CPC will select the proposals with the highest technical review scores or that touch on a different perspective on the same issue to ensure that the conference program represents a good balance of information and viewpoints.
+Finally, if too many proposals are submitted in any given competency area, the CPC will select the proposals with the highest technical review scores or those that offer a different perspective on the same issue to ensure that the conference program represents a good balance of information and viewpoints.
 The CPC also reviews content to ensure that it aligns with AIHA's strategic goals and the educational needs expressed by members through surveys.

 Step 5: Accepted conference presentations are held in-person or virtually at AIHA Connect.